 Follow the rules:

 It is important to follow the guidelines provided for AI use in studies and research.
 If the use of AI is permitted, it is generally recommended to indicate how it has been used in the work.
-Check out UEF's general guidelines on the use of AI.
+Check out the AI policy of the UEF in UEF intranet, as well as Ai policy for students at the University of Eastern Finland.

 Remember data security!
 Do not provide personal or confidential information to AI.
 See the UEF guidelines for more information.